+OMB#1125-0012

-OMB#1125-0012 Request for New Recognition, Renewal of Recognition, or Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization
+Request for New Recognition, Renewal of Recognition, or Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization

-Organization Name

-Other Name(s) Name(s) previously appl ied under

-Number and Street Suite

-City State Zip Code

-Telephone Fax Email

-Website

-Part 2.
-Type of Recogni ition Sought (check on ie) and a state of the state of · .

-New recognition (or orga mization previously had r ecognition disapproved or te erminated on (Month/Dav/Woar)

-Renewal of recognition.
-(Wollin/Day/ Fear)

-- (Month/Day/Year)

-Extension of recognition. .
-Approval date of curren at recognition: - (Month/Day/Year)

-Part 3.
-Extension of Re- cognition to Other Of fices or Locations ·

-☐ Yes.
-Number of offices or locations seeking new or renewal extension of reco gnition: Go to Pa art 4.
+Part 1.
+Organization Seeking Recognition (Headquarters or designated office for recognition purposes) Organization Name Other Name(s) Name(s) previously applied under Suite Number and Street City State Zip Code Telephone Fax Email Website Part 2.
+Type of Recognition Sought (check one) New recognition (or organization previously had recognition disapproved or terminated on (Month/Day/Year) Renewal of recognition.
+Date of last approval or renewal of recognition: (Month/Day/Year) Extension of recognition.
+Approval date of current recognition: (Month/Day/Year) Part 3.
+Extension of Recognition to Other Offices or Locations Yes.
+Number of offices or locations seeking new or renewal extension of recognition: .
+Go to Part 4.
 No. Skip Part 4 and Go to Part 5.

-ocations Seeking Extens seeking to extend to more

-If organization is known in provide name. the community under a d lifferent name at this office of or location that n stated above in part 1,
+Part 4.
+Information about Other Offices or Locations Seeking Extension of Recognition (attach additional sheets of paper, if seeking to extend to more than one location) If organization is known in the community under a different name at this office or location than stated above in part 1, provide name.
+Organization Name Number and Street City_____State____Zip Code Telephone Fax Email New extension Renewal of extension Check this box if you have additional relevant information regarding this office or location, such as other contact information, or a fee schedule or supervisory structure different than the organization's headquarters or designated office (attach additional sheets of paper to describe).

-Organization Name

-Number and Street A Suite

-- Code

-Telephone Fax Email

-□ New extension

-□ Renewal of extension

-information, or a fee sc nformation regarding this off ucture different than the orga ibe).